Find out the best snorkeling spots in Moalboal, Cebu. Swim with the sardines and find out where the giant Moalboal turtles like to hang out.

 Have you ever found a place that you just knew you’d come back to?
-After snorkeling in Moalboal for the first time back in 2017, I knew I’d found a gem.
+After snorkeling in Moalboal for the first time back in 2017, I knew I’d found a gem!
+Since then, this epic little tourist hub has grown quite significantly.

 In my opinion, Moalboal is one of the best places to visit in the Philippines.
-It is located on the West Coast of Cebu and has the furthest West-poking bit of coast on the island.
+It is located on the west coast of Cebu and has the furthest west-poking bit of coast.

 For this reason, it has some amazing reef and marine life.
 Most people visit to have a chance to snorkel with turtles and to see the famous sardine run.